Athletics at the 2012 Summer Olympics – Men's triple jump: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's triple jump event if all athletes met the A standard, or 1 athlete if they met the B standard.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The qualifying distance standards could be obtained in various meets during the qualifying period that had the approval of the IAAF.
 Both outdoor and indoor meets were eligible.
 The A standard for the 2012 men's triple jump was 17.20 metres; the B standard was 16.85 metres.
 The qualifying period for was from 1 May 2011 to 8 July 2012.
 NOCs could also have an athlete enter the triple jump through a universality place.
 NOCs could enter one male athlete in an athletics event, regardless of time, if they had no male athletes meeting the qualifying A or B standards in any men's athletic event.

 Competition format

 The competition consisted of two rounds, qualification and final.
 In qualification, each athlete jumped three times (stopping early if they made the qualifying distance of 17.10 metres).
 At least the top twelve athletes moved on to the final; if more than twelve reached the qualifying distance, all who did so advanced.
 Distances were reset for the final round.
 Finalists jumped three times, after which the eight best jumped three more times (with the best distance of the six jumps counted).

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading jump were as follows: